KryptixOne/StyleNexus/README.md

 ## 4. Identify area of interest based on reference images. [ ]

     --> Create masks with segmentation net.
 [X]
         a.
 "Segment Anything" Paper: https://arxiv.org/pdf/2304.02643.pdf
     --> Define Inpainting area [X]
-    --> Define Border of Inpainting area for Second pass to smooth border artifacts [ ]
+    --> Define Border of Inpainting area for Second pass to smooth border artifacts [X]
         * Not required if Segmentation Mask is of high Quality --> If using DreamBooth-like methodology, Not required

+## 5. Hyperparameter Tuning

-## 5. Incorporate Visual Similarity Metric.  [ ]
+## 6. Incorporate Visual Similarity Metric.  [ ]

     --> Metric will rate how "similar" the generated object is to reference.  [ ] --> can use segmentation net to identify AoI [ ] --> Need to determine this metric still.
 As variation, pose, angle, lighting, etc. should not negatively affect the Metric but visual distortions to the reference should [ ]

-## 6. Incorporate Image Filtering Based on Similarity Metric [ ]
+## 7. Incorporate Image Filtering Based on Similarity Metric [ ]

     --> Remove Images that don't achieve a certain threshold. [ ] --> For Successful Images, Log Hyperparameters, seed, and reference Images (useful for future training) [ ] --> Return X number of Generated Images [ ]

-## 7. Build a WebUI that Allows for independent user usage [ ]
+## 8. Build a WebUI that Allows for independent user usage [ ]